cmu-able/explainable-planning/XPlanning/README.md

 ## Running examples

 To run the example, you need to pass the example kind (`dart`, `mobilerobot`, or `clinic`) and the mission to explain when running a container.
-For example, to run the `dart` example on `mission0`, run:
+Furthmore, you need to mount the gurobi license file.
+For example, to run the `dart` example on `mission0` (with the license file on your host machine at `/path/to/gurobi.lic`, run:

 ```
-$ docker run cmuable/xplanning dart mission0.txt
+$ docker run -v /path/to/my/gurobi.lic:/opt/gurobi/gurobi.lic cmuable/xplanning dart mission0.txt
 ```

 To find what missions are available, you can omit the last parameter and the list of available missions will be presented.